HOME - GALLERIA SILECCHIA

 AWARDS

-1993 Asahi Newspaper Co, Award, Japan Glass '93, Tokyo, Japan
+1993 Asahi Newspaper Company Prize, Glass in Japan "93, Tokyo, Japan

 1991 Rakow Award, Corning Museum of Glass, New York, USA

-1989 100 American Craftsmen, 2nd Prize, Kenan Center, Buffalo, NY, USA
+1989 2nd Prize, 100 American Craftsmen, Kenan Center, Buffalo, NY, USA

 EDUCATION